kohana/kohana/TESTING.md

 run phpunit with the config in `code_coverage.xml`.
 Once the tests have finished running open `code_coverage/index.html` in your browser.

+Things to Test (TODO)
+---

+* Need extra tests for Validate to make sure filters(), rules(), callbacks() will convert the field name to a label if a label does not exist

 Known failing tests
 ---